 The founding resolutions for the Bill were debated on 20 November 2017.
 The Bill received its Second Reading in the House of Commons on 8 January 2018 and its Committee Stage between 23 January and 1 February.
 The Bill was not amended at Committee Stage.
+The remaining Commons stages of the Bill will take place on Monday 16 July 2018.
 A number of amendments have been put forward for Report Stage, including some on the issue of the customs union.
-At the time of writing (early May 2018), no date had been set for the Report Stage of the Bill (or the Trade Bill).
-In the Business Statement on 10 May 2018, the Leader of the House said that the Bills would be brought back “in due course”.
-There is speculation that this might not happen until the autumn.
+There is further information on the customs union issues in a separate Library Briefing Paper, Brexit: Customs and Regulatory Arrangements.

 Customs duties are taxes on imports.
 They are sometimes referred to as tariffs or import duties.
 As an EU Member State and part of the EU Customs Union, the UK’s customs duties are set by the EU.
 There are no customs duties on trade between EU Member States and EU Member States operate a common external tariff on imports from outside the EU.
 Customs policy is an exclusive competence of the EU.

 The Government has set out two options for future customs arrangements with the EU: a ‘customs partnership’ and a ‘highly streamlined customs arrangement’.
 Under the customs partnership, the UK would apply the EU’s tariffs on goods imported into the UK but intended for onward shipment to the EU.
 The UK would set its own tariffs on imports intended for the UK market.
 The highly streamlined customs arrangement or ‘maximum-facilitation’ (‘max-fac’) option relies on technological solutions and ‘trusted trader’ schemes to make trade with the EU smoother.
-At the time of writing (early May 2018), the Government was divided over these two options.
-The EU has expressed doubts over both options and there are concerns over whether the technology will be ready for either option by the end of the transition period.
+At the time of writing (early July 2018), the Cabinet was considering a third customs plan.
+A Brexit White Paper is expected to be published very soon.

 There is relatively little domestic UK law on customs.
 Most of the rules are in EU law which is directly applicable in the UK.
-The Customs White Paper explained that “the powers in the EUWB [European Union (Withdrawal) Bill] to deal with deficiencies arising from withdrawal and to implement the withdrawal agreement cannot be used to impose or increase taxation, which includes customs duties, excise or VAT.”
+The Customs White Paper explained that “the powers in the EUW Act to deal with deficiencies arising from withdrawal and to implement the withdrawal agreement cannot be used to impose or increase taxation, which includes customs duties, excise or VAT.”
 New primary legislation is required.